romhenri/romhenri/readme.md

 ## Skills

-> The main languages, frameworks and technologies that I use in projects.
+> The primary languages, frameworks, and techs that I utilize in my projects.

 ### Languages: